mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Copy a remote repository

+You can copy either from a server or most likely GitHub, you can have a quick scan through [this](https://gist.github.com/grawity/4392747) to decide which remote URL to use.

 {% highlight bash %}
-$ git clone <repo>
+$ git clone <repository>
 {% endhighlight %}

+I personally use SSH because I used to work behind a corporate proxy.

 ##Stage changes

+Before commit, you need to group your changes and add them into stage.

-To add changes one by one.
+To add files one by one.

 {% highlight bash %}
 $ git add <file>
 {% endhighlight %}

-Don't care, just add them all.
+Or don't care, just add them all.

 {% highlight bash %}
 $ git add .
 {% endhighlight %}

-Some really really cool switch you should definitely try: patch add.
+Some really cool [stuff](http://nuclearsquid.com/writings/git-add/) you should try with stage.

 {% highlight bash %}
-$ #TODO: I want to brag about this :)
 $ git add -p
 {% endhighlight %}

 ##Stash changes

-Not ready to commit, or before re-synchronising your code with remote?
-Why not stash the changes before losing them?
+Not ready to commit, or before re-synchronising your code with remote and don't want to lose your local changes?
+Stash them.

-It's dead easy.
+It does what it says, to keep your things away from destruction.

 {% highlight bash %}
 $ git stash
 {% endhighlight %}

-You can always find everything here.
+You can always find the things you stashed here.

 {% highlight bash %}
 $ git stash list
 {% endhighlight %}

-And reapplying last change set is simple.
+And applying last change set back to codebase.

 {% highlight bash %}
 $ git stash pop
 {% endhighlight %}

-Unless you want to reapply a specified change set.
+Or applying a specified change set.

 {% highlight bash %}
 $ git stash pop <stash>
 {% endhighlight %}

-Or apply the changes, but also keep the stash in the stack.
+Unless you want to both apply a change set and keep the stash in the stack.

 {% highlight bash %}
 $ git stash apply <stash>